omondiEric/whereYouArt/usability-test/usability-test-checkin.md

 ## Usability Test

 For our first usability test, Julia and Linda took notes and Steve was the computer.
+From this usability test, we learned several things.
+The first was that it's really easy to overlook simple things as designers, for example, the inclusion of a heading to clarify what a screen is for.
+Although our paper prototype isn't supposed to be the real thing, it shouldn't oversimplify the actual app.
+In addition, we learned that it's important to provide a brief overview of our design to the user before testing.

 ### Critical Incidents

-1) Confusion with "______" gallery screen, Severity: 2
+**1) Confusion with "______" gallery screen, Severity: 2 **

+On the screen indicating the user what gallery they are currenty in, the user asked us for clarification about what it meant.

-2) Indicate that art pieces are clickable, Severity: 3
+**2) Indicate that art pieces are clickable, Severity: 3 **

-3) Search button, Severity: 4
+**3) Search button, Severity: 4**

-4) Search Results Heading, Severity: 3
+**4) Search Results Heading, Severity: 3**

 ### Positive Feedback